saadatqadri/vagrant-ansible-django/README.md

 + VirtualEnv
 + Python 2.7
 + Django 1.5
++ NGINX

 ## Use

-If you have ansible installed then
+If you already have ansible installed then getting a Django environment running is quick and easy

 ```
 # Bring up the VM